jamescherti/minimal-emacs.d/README.md

    ```
    (A non-nil result indicates that native compilation is active.)

 2. Ensure all libraries are byte-compiled and native-compiled using [compile-angel.el](https://github.com/jamescherti/compile-angel.el).
-To install compile-angel, add the following code at the very beginning of your `~/.emacs.d/post-init.el` file, before all other packages:
+To install compile-angel, add the following code to the `~/.emacs.d/post-init.el` file:
 ```emacs-lisp
 ;; Native compilation enhances Emacs performance by converting Elisp code into ;; native machine code, resulting in faster execution and improved